desultory/ugrd/docs/configuration.md

 `mounts`: A dictionary containing entries for mounts, with their associated config.

+Mounts defined here are mounted before `init_main` is run.
+This cannot be used for mounts backed by LUKS, LVM, or MDRAID devices, because the backend will not be available when these mounts are attempted.

+> `mounts` can be automatically populated by configuring paths as list items in `auto_mounts`.

 `mounts.root` is predefined to have a destination of `/target_rootfs` and defines the root filesystem mount, used by `switch_root`.

+`late_mounts`: A dictionary containing entries for mounts that should be mounted after `init_main` is run.

+>  `late_mounts` can be automatically populated by configuring paths as list items in `auto_late_mounts`.

 Each mount has the following available parameters: